stanford-crfm/levanter/docs/Blog-Post.md

 ## Avoiding Bugs

 Earlier, we claimed that named tensors can help avoid common bugs.
 Here's an example of a bug that is easy to make and hard to spot in a traditional tensor library.
-Consider the following simple linear model:
+Consider the following simple linear model.
+Before reading on, try to spot the bug:

 ```python
 import jax.numpy as jnp